As a race director, what can CARA do for you?

 types and lengths for competitive fees.
 By insuring your event with CARA, you can enjoy peace of mind knowing that you and your organization, as well as all those with whom are you are partnering (municipalities, government organizations, sponsors) have comprehensive insurance for a variety of liability situations.
 In addition to its competitive insurance package, CARA also provides all race directors with safety and environmental guidelines to ensure a safe, enjoyable event for all competitors.
 Email us (firstname.lastname@example.org) to receive a copy of the Insurance Package.

-For 8 years CARA has been providing race directors with dependable, affordable race insurance for trail running, mountain biking, snowshoeing, adventure racing and other multisport events.
+CARA provides race directors with dependable, affordable race insurance for trail running, mountain biking, snowshoeing, adventure racing and other multisport events.
 CARA offers year-round insurance for urban or wilderness-based events of all

 CARA’s environmental charter outlines what permissions must be